LonamiWebs/Telethon/readthedocs/extra/examples/users.rst

     from telethon.tl.functions.account import UpdateProfileRequest

-    client(UpdateProfileRequest(a
+    client(UpdateProfileRequest(
-        bout='This is a test from Telethon'
+        about='This is a test from Telethon'
     ))